klamt-lab/Models_E.coli_High_ATP_Demand/README.md

 # Metabolic models of E. coli used to study metabolic changes under high ATP demand

-# Kinetic and stoichiometric model of the central carbon and energy metabolism of E. coli growing under anaerobic conditions
+This repository contains kinetic and stoichiometric models of the central carbon and energy metabolism of E. coli growing under anaerobic conditions.
+T

-This repository contains models used in the study:
+The models have been used in the following study:
 Boecker et al., Deciphering the Physiological Response of Escherichia coli Under High ATP Demand.

 ## Repository content